omzlo/omzlo.github.io/nocan/nocan-event-protocol.md

 ### ServerHelloEvent (5)

-This event is sent by the server to the client in response to a ClientHelloEvent.
+This event is sent by the server to the client in response to a **ClientHelloEvent**.
 The value of this event is a fixed string of 4 bytes:

 | Byte 1 | Byte 2 | Byte 3 | Byte 4 |